The Brothers Karamazov, Set in South Boston

 Whitey’s Trade Plan: Drugs for Money, Money for Weapons

 Ships laden with bales of marijuana rendezvoused with small craft, which then ferried the drugs to a wharf in Chelsea.
-There they were loaded onto tractor trailers for distribution throughout New England.
+Once there, they were loaded onto tractor trailers for distribution throughout New England.

 The operation created an impressive cash flow for Whitey Bulger.
 As a result, he maintained it long after securing sufficient funds to purchase the weapons.
 Because the IRA became insistent, Whitey finally turned off the cash spigot and finished obtaining the weapons.
 He arranged for everything to be shipped to Ireland on a fishing trawler named the Valhalla.

-The Valhalla Carried Seven Tons of Weapons from Gloucester to the IRA.
+The Valhalla Carried Seven Tons of Weapons to the IRA, thanks to Whitey Bulger.

 In 1984, the Valhalla left Gloucester, Ma, loaded with seven tons of munitions, including assault rifles, hand grenades and Redeye surface-to-air missiles.